Fake logo

 You can still access recordings of the sessions that featured guest speakers who presented on a variety of interesting topics related to pain management.
 Topics of sessions in the series relating to pain include massage therapy, sleep, managing stress, biomedical dry needling, how culture shapes the world of pain, caregiver well-being, and nutrition.

-All of the session recordings can be found on SaskPain's website or at the YouTube link below: Partners in Pain Recordings
+All of the session recordings can be found on SaskPain's website or at the YouTube link: Partners in Pain Recordings

 Podcast & Audio Interviews